KwesiLovesTech/Create-VM-manually-or-automatically-using-Vagrant-by-HashiCorp/README.md

     "vagrant suspend" to suspend it,
     and "vagrant destroy" to delete it.

-    Use "vagrant reload" to apply any changes made to the Vagrantfile.
+10. Use "vagrant reload" to apply any changes made to the Vagrantfile.

+    More vagrant commands can be found [here](https://developer.hashicorp.com/vagrant/docs/cli)